Guekka/guekka.github.io/content/nixos-server-1.md

 Out of these, there's almost nothing I want to preserve.

 Let's make use of the `impermanence` module.
-We need to download the module:
+We need to download it:
 ```nix
 let
   impermanence = builtins.fetchTarball "https://github.com/nix-community/impermanence/archive/master.tar.gz";